-Maranatha Baptist Academy participates in the Wisconsin Private School Choice Program.
+Maranatha Baptist Academy participates in the Wisconsin Private School Choice Program (WPCP).
 This voucher system allows students in the state of Wisconsin to attend a private school of their choice utilizing state funds.
-The application period for new participants in the PSCP begins on the first weekday in February and ends on the third Thursday in April.
-For the 2021-22 school year, parents will be able to apply to schools for the WPCP from Monday, February 1, 2021 to Thursday, April 15, 2021.
-Although new applications are handled on a lottery system and not on a first-come, first-served basis, new families are encouraged to apply for the PSCP as early as possible.
+The application period for new participants in the WPCP begins in February and ends in April.
+For the 2023-24 school year, parents will be able to apply to schools for the WPCP from February 1, 2023 to April 20, 2023.
+Although new applications are handled on a lottery system and not on a first-come, first-served basis, new families are encouraged to apply for the WPCP as early as possible.
 Families already in the voucher program are required to re-apply for the program each year.

 Applications for the Choice program are handled entirely through the Department of Public Instruction.
-More information on the program and the application for the PSCP can be located here.
+More information on the WPCP program and the application for the WPCP can be located here.
 A tutorial video for completing the Choice program application may be viewed here.

-Once a family applies and is approved for a PSCP voucher, the DPI will communicate with MBA on collecting necessary forms to verify income and home address.
-A new family must complete the MBA School Application through Sycamore to solidify their intention to enroll at MBA and to be approved as a voucher recipient.
+Once a family applies and is approved for a WPCP voucher, the DPI will communicate with MBA on collecting the necessary forms to verify income and home address.
+A Voucher family must complete the MBA School Application through Sycamore to solidify their intention to enroll at MBA and to be approved as a voucher recipient.
 Existing families will need to complete the re-enrollment process through Sycamore to solidify their intention to re-enroll and to be approved as a voucher recipient.

-New PSCP students seeking enrollment with MBA may be required to complete a placement test through a third-party testing service.
-The cost for this testing is paid by the family seeking enrollment and must be paid prior to the test being administered.
-Placement testing provides MBA with an indication of the student’s level of preparation for the academic program as well as the likelihood of his or her success in school.
+All new students seeking enrollment with MBA complete a placement test through a third-party testing service.
+The cost for this testing is paid by the family seeking enrollment and is paid prior to the test being administered.
+Placement testing provides MBA with an indication of the student’s level of preparation for the academic program as well as the likelihood of his or her success at MBA.

 MBA reserves the right to deny enrollment to any applicant.
-Reasons for denying enrollment may include, but are not limited to, indications that the applicant or their family are not philosophically aligned with MBA, and/or indications that the applicant is not academically prepared to be successful at MBA.
+Reasons for denying enrollment may include, but are not limited to, indications that the applicant or the family are not philosophically and/or theologically aligned with MBA, and/or indications that the applicant is not academically prepared to be successful at MBA.